Doctoral Programs in Educational Leadership and Policy Studies

 For students who attend the program on a full time basis, they are usually able to complete the course requirements and the dissertation in 3-3.5 years.

-There are six core courses (18 credits) taken over 4 semesters.
-Some core courses are taught one evening per week, 4:00-10:00 pm, while others are taught 4:00-7:00pm.
-In addition to the 18 core credit hours students are required to take at least 1 additional research course.
+There are three core courses (9 credits) taken over 4 semesters.
+In addition to the 9 core credit hours students are required to take 4 additional research courses.

 Core courses and electives are offered during the fall and spring semesters, with some electives being offered over the summer.